pfrandsen/wsi-checker/README.md

 moved to the pom.
 These are the jar files that this project need for the WSDL validation being performed.
 Other validations may need more of the libraries from the standard tool distribution.

+The libraries have also been installed in the local maven repository (WS-I/repository) to enable building stand alone (executable) jars.

-### Example: Running the analyzer from a Java program
+#### Example: Running the analyzer from a Java program

 ``` java
     public runner() throws IOException {